typitaca/typitaca/README.md

 # Typitaca

-The Typitaca is a collection of software packages, tools, and libraries that create a common platform for using and developing applications in Common Lisp.
+The Typitaca is an opinionated collection of software packages, tools, and libraries that create a common platform for using and developing applications in Common Lisp.